pingcap/docs-cn/develop/dev-guide-outdated-for-sqlalchemy.md

 > + [Deploy TiDB using TiUP for On-Premises](https://docs.pingcap.com/tidb/v5.1/production-deployment-using-tiup)
 > + [Deploy TiDB on Kubernetes](https://docs.pingcap.com/tidb-in-kubernetes/stable)
 >
-> You can also [use TiDB Cloud](https://pingcap.com/products/tidbcloud/), a fully-managed Database-as-a-Service (DBaaS), which offers free trial.
+> You can also [use TiDB Cloud](https://pingcap.com/products/tidbcloud/), a fully-managed Database-as-a-Service (DBaaS) of TiDB.

 ## Step 2.
 Create a database